| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 See the examples below.

-(according to the verbose
+(according to the verbose argument).

 Moreover, the intermediate results are written to disk.

-in a memory friendly manner.
+in a memory-friendly manner.

-Object of class c("shapr", "list")
+Object of class c("shapr", "list").
+Contains the following items:

-data.table with the estimated Shapley values with explained observation in the rows and
+shapley_values_estdata.table with the estimated Shapley values with explained observation in the rows and

 features along the columns.